I hope you enjoy reading the blog post.

 The goal is to actually meet someone, whether it's your soulmate or the next Ms. Right Now.
 And sooner rather than later, you're going to have to meet her face to face.

-So if your displayed height implies you can look LeBron James right in the eye, but you show up to the bar looking more like Peter Dinklage, you'd better be one of the world’s finest at digging yourself out of holes – because she’ll mentally add you to her “online dating liars” file at first glance.
+So if your displayed height implies you can look LeBron James right in the eye, but you show up to the bar looking more like Peter Dinklage, you'd better be one of the world’s finest at digging yourself out of holes - because she’ll mentally add you to her “dating app liars” file at first glance.